Thomas Leavitt (banker)

-Thomas Leavitt (1795–1850) was an early president of the Bank of New Brunswick in his native Saint John, New Brunswick.
+Thomas Leavitt (1795–1850) was a Canadian businessman and banker who was the early president of the Bank of New Brunswick in his native Saint John, New Brunswick.
 Leavitt was also a diplomat, politician and powerful Canadian businessman with interests in the shipping industry.

+Early life and family roots

 Thomas Leavitt was the descendant of early New Hampshire settlers.
 His father Jonathan Leavitt (1746–1811) was a mariner who arrived in New Brunswick from New Hampshire in 1764.
 Capt.
 Jonathan Leavitt's wife was Hephzibah (Peabody) Leavitt, daughter of Capt.
 Francis Peabody, a Massachusetts native who came north following the French and Indian War to settle lands he was granted to form a township in New Brunswick.

 Capt.
 Leavitt arrived in New Brunswick in August 1762 aboard ship from Newburyport, Massachusetts, with father-in-law Peabody, as well as James Simmons and James White, for whom he worked as a mariner at the firm of shipowners Simmons, Hazen & White, whose partners he was related to by marriage.
 (Leavitt and James Simmons and James White had married daughters of Francis Peabody).
 Jonathan Leavitt had eight sons, including Thomas Leavitt, and two daughters.

 The Leavitt family later joined their relations in the shipping business, becoming shipowners, mariners and prominent merchants in Saint John, which following the Revolutionary War had a substantial American Loyalist population.
 By 1774, mariner Leavitt was actively engaged in shipbuilding, joining forces that year with brother-in-law Samuel Peabody to order construction of one of the earliest schooners built in New Brunswick, the Menaguashe.

 Early in his career, mariner Leavitt grew discouraged with his prospects, fearing that New Brunswick would never support a shipping industry like that of Boston or Halifax, Nova Scotia.
 Jonathan Leavitt and his brother Daniel mulled over moving elsewhere where "there was a larger population and more business", reported The New Brunswick Magazine.
 Leavitt's brother-in-law and sometime employer James White intervened, telling the two brothers: "Don't be discouraged, boys, keep up a good heart!
 Why ships will come here from England yet!"

 The industry that Jonathan Leavitt pioneered later blossomed, especially after the influx of Loyalists following the Revolutionary War.
 Capt.
 Jonathan Leavitt and his brother Capt.
 Daniel Leavitt were among those who piloted into Saint John's harbor the fleet of vessels carrying thousands of American Loyalists from New York City in 1784.
 The influx of Loyalists stoked the Saint John economy: it would later rank fourth among shipbuilding cities of the British Empire, earning it the sobriquet of "the Liverpool of North America".
 Leavitt and his family became recipients of that boom.

 At his death in 1811, former ship captain Jonathan Leavitt left a large estate including properties scattered across Saint John and a large tract on the Miramichi River.
 Leavitt's son Thomas took over the reins of the family business.
 He was admitted a merchant freeman of Saint John in 1817, and subsequently played a major role in business affairs of New Brunswick.